monkj24/principles_of_data_analytics/README.md

 # 1. Introduction

-The Principles of Data Analytics provides an overview of how data can be converted into valuable knowledge.
+The Principles of Data Analytics overview of how data can be converted into valuable knowledge.
 It covers fundamental concepts such as data collection, cleansing, visualization, and interpretation.
-The project investigates statistical approaches, methods for collecting data, and fundamental machine learning algorithms required for extracting useful information from data.
+The project investigates statistical approaches, data collection methods, and fundamental machine learning algorithms for extracting useful information from data.

 # 2. Iris Data